Stream Searches

 The Bean/Tiffin Watershed Coalition

-is a group of residents, farmers, lake and stream property owners, Hillsdale USDA-NRCS, local government representatives, non-profit organizations -- all concerned with protection of the streams and lakes of the Bean Creek Watershed in the Lake Erie basin.
 A largely agricultural watershed, the Bean is unique in southern Michigan with several excellent coldwater tributaries.
-It also has history of water quality problems in several stream stretches, including erosion and sedimentation, pathogen contamination from failed septic systems, and in the last four years, bacterial contamination from intensive livestock operations.
-The Coalition is affiliated with the non-profit Community Action Agency of Hillsdale, Lenawee, and Jackson Counties.
+It also has history of water quality problems in several stream stretches, including erosion and sedimentation, pathogen contamination from failed septic systems, and bacterial contamination from intensive livestock operations.
+For administration of grant projects, the Coalition is affiliated with the non-profit Community Action Agency of Hillsdale, Lenawee, and Jackson Counties.

 The Bean's main tributaries are Branch Creek, St. Joseph Creek, an excellent-quality stream in its headwaters, with numerous mussel species (see short videos of the St. Joseph Creek on YouTube); Lime Creek, which has stretches listed as impaired -- Michigan 303(d) list; Toad Creek and Silver Creek.